RedisLabs/redisraft/docs/Deployment.md

 ### `ignored-commands`

-A comma sepeated list of additional commands that RedisRaft should not intercept and append to the Raft log before executing.
+A comma seperated list of additional commands that RedisRaft should not intercept, and therefore not append to the Raft log before executing.

-Im general this is useful when used with other modules that don't wnat some or all of their commands handled via raft.
+In general this is useful when used with other modules that don't want some or all of their commands handled via raft.

 *Example*: command1,command2

-By default, this configuration option will be mepty and no additional commands will be ignored beyond those RedisRaft is hard coded to ignore.
+By default, this configuration option will be empty and no additional commands will be ignored beyond those RedisRaft is hard coded to ignore.